 These are all notions that have struck me while writing my novels, that also seem applicable to trying to conduct one’s life.

-An exclusive excerpt from The Ministry for the Future, courtesy of Hachette Book Group:
+And now, an exclusive excerpt from The Ministry for the Future, courtesy of Hachette Book Group:

 The California Forward meeting was an annual summit gathering for several score organizations.
 California, if it had been a nation, would now constitute the fifth biggest economy on Earth, and yet it also ran at carbon neutrality, having established strong policies early on.
 They were intent to continue that process, and obviously the people at the meeting felt what they were doing was a model other people could learn from.
 Mary was happy to be taught.